interactionresearchstudio/ProbeTools_PaperCam/README.md

 # ProbeTools TaskCam (Left Handed Version)
-Paper housing for the ProbeTools TaskCam
+Paper housing for the ProbeTools TaskCam.
 For manual cutting, print Master files on a printer.
 Use Fold and Cut files for lasercutting.

 ## Tips for selecting your paper